russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Topics/Databases/Designing a Database with Relational Data.md

 ![Screenshot 2023-06-03 at 7.48.46 AM.png](/img/user/Attachments/Screenshot%202023-06-03%20at%207.48.46%20AM.png)

 We see the list of movies (without genres showing) and that the old database file was removed. 💫

+> [!NOTE]
+> Being able to see debug output when using **Xcode Previews** was a new feature of Xcode 14.3.
+If you don't see the debug output, but want to – it is useful – then use the [[Software Setup/Xcodes\|Xcodes]] app to update the version of Xcode on your computer.

 With that complete, put the comments back in place within `AppDatabase`: